MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-manager-assessments.md

 - The spreadsheet can’t contain any of the controls or actions that already exist in the assessment you want to modify.
 - Consider including “extension” in your template’s title, for example, “GDPR – [your company name] extension.”
 This makes it easier to identify in the list on your **assessment templates** page as distinct from the standard Microsoft-provided template or a custom template with a similar name.

-After you format your spreadsheet, follow the steps immediately below.
+After you format your spreadsheet, follow the steps below.

 **Steps for extending a Compliance Manager template**